hiltar/hexfetch/README.md

-# hexfetch-web
+# hexfetch

-hexfetch-web is a web application for hexfetch with convenient features like HEX miners and periodical data fetching from Pulsechain API.
+hexfetch is a web application for hexfetch with convenient features like HEX miners, charts and periodical data fetching from Pulsechain API.
 This doesn't itself interact Pulsechain network but instead it uses HEXDailyStats API to fetch data.
-hexfetch-web doesn't need the 0x addresses at all so it's 100% privacy.
+hexfetch doesn't need the 0x addresses at all so it's 100% privacy.

-hexfetch-web is made with `go 1.24.2`.
+hexfetch is made with `go 1.24.2`.

 Running hexfetch-web will create two folders into same directory where hexfetch-web is running.
 data directory contains hexdata.json.